MicrosoftDocs/minecraft-creator/creator/Documents/CreateAnimatedBlockTexture.md

 # Create an Animated Block Texture

-In this tutorial, you will learn how to create custom block texture animations by editing files in a resource pack.
+In this tutorial, you will learn how to create custom block texture animations using a resource pack.
 You do not need any third-party animation applications.

 ### Prerequisites